Last Updated: Friday 5 November 2021

 - You may also wear latex gloves if you wish to do so.

-- You will be asked to sign a self-declaration form that covers the three statement above*.
+- You will be asked to sign a self-declaration form that covers the statement above*.

-- You will be requested to sanitise your hands prior to entering the test room either by washing them with soap and water or using a hand sanitiser.
+- You will be asked to sanitise your hands prior to entering the test room either by washing them with soap and water or using a hand sanitiser.

-- Exam Staff will be wearing face masks and latex gloves throughout the whole session.
+- Exam Staff will be wearing face masks throughout the whole session.

 You are required to bring with you to the exam venue: